-Personality Profiling is an alternative to a Psychometric Test.
+Personality Profiling is an alternative to a Psychometric Test Online and Psychometric Assessment.
 It displays a clear personality profile of an employee’s strengths, weaknesses, working style and how these all fit together to produce an effective team.

 Psychometric questions seek to uncover how different personality profiles deal with situations in day-to-day work or life, or more specific things such as communication.

 The report is easy-to-use and practical which everyone can understand.
 There are two reports available, a Leadership report for Management/Directorship roles and a General report for all other positions.

 discover what kind of person a candidate is in ways that they wouldn't necessarily admit to in an interview